 Preventing HIPAA breaches involves more than standard risk assessments in a complicated healthcare environment.
 From 1996 until the present, the HIPAA Privacy Rule has undergone numerous revisions and amendments to safeguard the public’s health information.
 A breach under HIPAA can happen in various ways, by individuals or businesses, whether or not they are aware they are breaking the law.

 In April 2022, SuperCare Health, a respiratory care provider with facilities around the country, was hit with a slew of lawsuits following a data breach that exposed the personal information of over 300,000 people.
 According to the lawsuit, from July 23, 2021, to July 27, 2021, an unknown party accessed certain systems in SuperCare Health’s network.
+This is just one of the HIPAA violation examples.

 What is Considered a Breach of HIPAA?